openhab/org.openhab.binding.zwave/doc/benext/tagreader_0_0.md

 ## Overview

-Basic operations

-  * The Tag Reader 500 is a security enabled Z-Wave Plus product.
-  * The Tag Reader 500 can arm/disarm a security system.
-  * The Tag Reader 500 can read RFID-tags.
-  * The Tag Reader 500 has the possibility for the user to manually insert codes.
-  * The Tag Reader 500’s indicator light will react differently on each action.
-  * The Tag Reader 500 has a buzzer, which can be used as walk-in/walk-out notification (alarm is being disabled/activated).
+<p&gtBasic operations</p&gt <ul&gt<li&gtThe Tag Reader 500 is a security enabled Z-Wave Plus product.</li&gt <li&gtThe Tag Reader 500 can arm/disarm a security system.</li&gt <li&gtThe Tag Reader 500 can read RFID-tags.</li&gt <li&gtThe Tag Reader 500 has the possibility for the user to manually insert codes.</li&gt <li&gtThe Tag Reader 500’s indicator light will react differently on each action.</li&gt <li&gtThe Tag Reader 500 has a buzzer, which can be used as walk-in/walk-out notification (alarm is being disabled/activated).</li&gt </ul&gt

 ### Inclusion Information

-  1. Press and hold the enter button for two seconds (indication LED blinks shortly) and release to start the add routine.
-  2. The indication LED will start blinking twice when the Tag Reader 500 starts the add routine.
+<ol&gt<li&gtPress and hold the enter button for two seconds (indication LED blinks shortly) and release to start the add routine.</li&gt <li&gtThe indication LED will start blinking twice when the Tag Reader 500 starts the add routine.</li&gt </ol&gt

 ### Exclusion Information

-  1. Press and hold the enter button for two seconds (indication LED blinks shortly) and release to start the remove routine.
-  2. The indication LED will blink 3 times when the Tag Reader 500 starts the remove routine
+<ol&gt<li&gtPress and hold the enter button for two seconds (indication LED blinks shortly) and release to start the remove routine.</li&gt <li&gtThe indication LED will blink 3 times when the Tag Reader 500 starts the remove routine</li&gt </ol&gt

 ### Wakeup Information